 Vizio TV Won’t Turn On – What to Do?

-¿So you wake up in the morning or get home from work and want to spend some time chilling out in front of your Vizio TV.
+So you wake up in the morning or get home from work and want to spend some time chilling out in front of your Vizio TV.
 You prepare to unwind when suddenly you realize that your TV won’t turn on.
 Many people react to this by panicking.
 The first thing that comes to their mind is that there TV is broken and that they either have to get a new one or get it fixed, which could take days, even weeks in some case.
-And a broken TV can be very expensive to fix.
+Not to mention the cost – a broken TV can be very expensive to fix.

-If this happens to you, there’s no reason for panic.
-There are a couple of possible reasons why your TV won’t turn on and in most cases, it’s not due to the TV being broken.
+Don’t worry, though.
+If this happens to you, there’s no reason to panic.
+There are a couple of possible reasons why your Vizio TV won’t turn on, and in most cases, it’s not due to the TV being broken.
+Usually, it just takes a few minutes and some troubleshooting to get your TV back up and running.

 Making sure to check a couple of things can help you resolve this issue in a matter of minutes.
-To help you do that, here are some potential reasons why your TV won’t turn on and what to do about them.
+To help you do that, here are some potential reasons why your TV won’t turn on and how you can resolve them.

 Remote Control Issues

-If you can’t turn on your Vizio TV using a remote, there might not be anything wrong with the TV, but with the remote itself.
-One of the most obvious issues is that the batteries are dying or are already dead.
+If you can’t turn on your Vizio TV using a remote, there might not be anything wrong with the TV at all.
+Instead, the issue might be with the remote itself.
+One of the most common issues is that the batteries are dying or are already dead.

 To see if this is the case, try replacing the batteries and turning the TV on again.
 If there’s still nothing happening, there is one more potential remote issue to check.